pagkly/Zed/Investopedia3/Hard Asset.md

 ## Hard Assets vs. Intangible Assets

-Hard assets are the opposite of [intangible assets](https://www.investopedia.com/terms/i/intangibleasset.asp), which are non-physical assets that are used over the long-term.
+Hard assets are the opposite of [[intangible assets]](https://www.investopedia.com/terms/i/intangibleasset.asp), which are non-physical assets that are used over the long-term.
 Examples of intangible assets include:

 -   A brand of a company
 -   Investments in securities